 Contact the Lenovo Support Team

 If you correct the issue with the laptop, which does not turn off in vain, you can contact Lenovo support.
-Their customer care is progressive and will help you solve any issues with your laptop.
+Their progressive customer care will help you solve any issues with your laptop.

 Moreover, you can check if the laptop is chagrining and draining off the excess charge, causing power lag.
 If the laptop does not turn on, you can take it to the repair shop or contact Lenovo customer care as they can help resolve the problem.